stonepros/stone/doc/rados/configuration/bluestore-config-ref.rst

 A single-device (colocated) BlueStore OSD can be provisioned with::

-  ceph-volume lvm prepare --bluestore --data <device>
+  stone-volume lvm prepare --bluestore --data <device>

 To specify a WAL device and/or DB device, ::

-  ceph-volume lvm prepare --bluestore --data <device> --block.wal <wal-device> --block.db <db-device>
+  stone-volume lvm prepare --bluestore --data <device> --block.wal <wal-device> --block.db <db-device>

 .. note:: ``--data`` can be a Logical Volume using  *vg/lv* notation.
 Other
           devices can be existing logical volumes or GPT partitions.